 - a.
-Assume Familiarity With the Issues and Planning Techniques: Expect that the examining agent is familiar with estate planning techniques and is familiar with the gift and/or tax return. - b.
+Assume Familiarity With the Issues and Planning Techniques: Expect that the examining agent is familiar with estate planning techniques and is familiar with the gift and/or estate tax return. - b.
 Inquire as to Issues Identified at the Initial Conference: At the initial conference, ask the examining agent if any issues have been identified.
-This will help the practitioner know how to prepare an appropriate defense. - c.
-Use Computer Programs to Understand How the Issues Affect the Numbers: Use computer programs such as Inter-EST to understand how the issues identified will affect the deficiency.
-For those unfamiliar, Inter-EST is a computer program the Service sometimes uses to calculate the tax due as a result of any audit adjustments.
+This will help the practitioner know how to prepare an appropriate defense. - C. Use Computer Programs to Understand How the Issues Affect the Numbers: Use computer programs such as Inter-EST to understand how the issues identified will affect the deficiency.
+For those unfamiliar, Inter-EST is a computer program the Service sometimes has used to calculate the tax due as a result of any audit adjustments.
 The program is a useful tool in the practitioner's arsenal because it allows the practitioner to run several different scenarios to determine their "bottom-line" effect and can guide the defense strategy. - 3.
-Addressing the Examining Agent's Requests to Speak With the Personal Representative:

-- a.
-Interviews With Fiduciaries: In situations where the donor-decedent has died, the agent can compel the testimony of the personal representative via subpoena.
+Addressing the Examining Agent's Requests to Speak With the Personal Representative: - a.
+Interviews with Fiduciaries: The agent can compel the testimony of the personal representative via subpoena.
 Thus, it is usually better to control the time and location of that interview by arranging for it.
 The interview will also tend to be less formal if agreed upon rather than compelled.
 Remember that the examining agent is usually an attorney, and usually has a firm grasp on the issues in the case, and will know what questions to ask.
 Conversely, the personal representative likely has had little or no experience being formally interviewed.
 Thus, preparation is key to ensure that the representative knows what to expect and how to properly answer questions. - b.
-Presence of Counsel: The representative's attorney should also be present to ensure that privileged information is not revealed and to correct any misstatements
+Presence of Counsel: The representative's attorney should also be present to ensure that privileged information is not revealed and to correct any misstatements. - L. Practice Tip 10: Mind Deductible Expenses and Nondeductible Expenses - 1.
+Overview: An issue commonly confused by preparers is what expenses can be deducted on the Form 706.
+This section is intended to address some of those questions. - 2.
+Examples of Deductible Expenses: The following are examples of deductible funeral expenses and administration expenses: